-Montenegro: PM warns Italian A2A to decide fast on the future cooperation in energy sector2.
-February 2015. / SEE Energy News
+Montenegro: PM warns Italian A2A to decide fast on the future cooperation in energy sector, SEE Energy News

 The Government of Montenegro will not prolong cooperation with Italian A2A after March 31st, in case the company doesn’t support the development program of Electric Power Industry of Montenegro EPCG, announced the Prime Minister Milo Djukanovic.

 Djukanovic said that they will wait for the company A2A to declare in due time, whether they are ready to participate in the realization of the second block of thermal power plant (TPP) Pljevlja.